johnnyMielonka/javaTestingFramework/README.md

 ## Overview
 An example Java project for test automation purpose.
-Main purpose is to gather couple of commonly used code snippets under one hood.
+Main purpose is to gather a couple of commonly used code snippets under one hood.

-Implemented Selenium/WebDriver + Behave for BDD support.
+Implemented Selenium/WebDriver + Cucumber for BDD support.
 Supports configuration profiles - resources/<envName>.properties.

 ## Execution